If you recently experienced a traumatic brain injury, you probably have a lot of questions.

 As you practice an activity, your brain forms new neural pathways in response.
 The more you practice, the more reinforced the pathways become, until the action becomes second nature.

-So, if you want to regain your speaking skills, practicing TBI speech therapy activities several times a day is the best way to go.
+Therefore, if you want to regain your speaking skills, practicing TBI speech therapy activities several times a day is the best way to go.

 Or if you want to improve your mental abilities, make sure to do lots and lots of cognitive rehab exercises.